Parliament of the Netherlands Antilles

 The Parliament of the Netherlands Antilles (Staten van de Nederlandse Antillen; Parlamento di Antias Hulandes), also translated as the Estates of the Netherlands Antilles, was the parliament of the Netherlands Antilles.
 It comprised 22 members, elected for a four-year term in three multi-seat constituencies and two single-seat constituencies.
 On 10 October 2010, the Netherlands Antilles were dissolved, and so was the parliament.

 History

 On 20 December 1937, the first parliamentary election took place following the reorganization of the Colonial Council of Curaçao and Dependencies.
 The first Parliament of the Netherlands Antilles consisted of 15 members, of whom 5 were appointed by the Governor of the Netherlands Antilles and 10 were elected in elections held in the territories.
 In 1949, universal suffrage was introduced and parliament grew from 15 to 21 seats.
 From 1950, the Parliament had 22 members, elected by proportional representation for a term of 4 years.

+The Parliament received subsequent criticism for the way it allocated representation, with it being viewed by academics that the smaller islands in the Netherlands Antilles were overrepresented.
+It was also felt that the attempt to create an Antillian identity in the Dutch Caribbean was similar to the British attempt with the West Indies Federation.